 Disclosures of relationships should be made to the Headteacher for school-based staff, and should it involve the Headteacher the relevant director of education.
 Disclosures from central team staff should be made to their line manager and should involve their line manager and the relevant director for their departmental area.
-Directors' disclosures should be reported to the Chief Executive and the Chief Executive should report disclosures to the Trust Board.
+Directors' disclosures should be made to the Chief Executive and the Chief Executive should make disclosures to the Chair of the Trust Board.